mcastling/mcastling.github.io/layer.md

 Layer rootLayer = stage.GetRootLayer();
 rootLayer.add( myView );  // adds a view to the root layer

-// rootLayer.getDepth() == 0

 ~~~

 ### Layer View Specific Properties

- clippingEnable
+ - clippingEnable
- clippingBox
+ - clippingBox
- behaviour - "LAYER_2D" or "LAYER_3D"
+ - behaviour can be "LAYER_UI" which is default or "LAYER_3D"

-Further examples of operations involving layers include creating two new layers on top of the root layer.

 ### Layer clipping

 Clips the contents of the layer to a rectangle.